bluesky/bluesky/doc/source/multi_run_plans.rst

 the enclosed block with the user-defined run key.

-The `@bpp.set_run_key_decorator` and `bpp.set_run_key_wrapper` are primarily intended to be applied to a function that contains run implementation, but may be also used with any block of plan code.
+The `@bpp.set_run_key_decorator` and `bpp.set_run_key_wrapper` are primarily intended to be applied to a function that contains a run implementation, but may be also used with any block of plan code.
 For example, one may write a plan that simultaneously opens multiple runs and executes them in parallel by generating groups of messages with run ids of the open scans.
-This is currently not recommended and should be attempted only on the developer's own risk.
+This is currently not recommended and should be attempted only at the developer's own risk.

 Plans with Sequential Runs
 ---------------------------